How To Build A Strong Church – 5 Key Areas Of Focus

 Giving people the option of setting up a monthly or weekly automatic bank transfer will do wonders for your church’s finances.

-The fifth and final focus area is all about creating the right systems.
+The fifth and final key focus area for growing a strong church is all about creating the right systems.

-Just think, if you have to do something more than once, create an effective and efficient system for it.
+Just think, if you have to do something more than once then it’s better to create an effective and efficient system for it.

 It’s all self-regulating, following a sequence of patterns and laws.
 Our God orders chaos and He’s very intentional about it.

-Your church should have good systems, because, believe it or not, you can’t solve all of your problems by preaching.
-(I know we preachers thing we can sometimes!) but more often than not, the solution to the issue you’re having is due to a system problem, not a preaching problem.
+Your church should have good systems because you can’t solve all of your problems by preaching (I know we preachers think we can sometimes!) but more often than not, the issue requires a system solution.

-You should have a system on following up with visitors, on raising up home group leaders, on setting up and clearing down on a Sunday and so on.
+You should have a system for follow-up, raising up home group leaders, writing sermons, setting up and clearing down on a Sunday and so on.

-What are the biggest areas you think you need to focus in your church?
-How can you get your church unstuck?
+What are the biggest areas you need to focus on to get your church unstuck?

-If you have any questions or insight, please feel free to scroll down and share them with us in the comments.
+We’d love to hear from you!
+If you have any questions, insights, or success stories, please share them with us in the comments below!

-7 thoughts on “How To Build A Strong Church – 5 Key Areas Of Focus”
+8 thoughts on “How To Build A Strong Church: Master These 5 Key Areas”

 1. Great am really blessed and up lifted in growing my church to 500 members in one year.